Scroll to content

 What support will there be for my child’s overall wellbeing?

 The wellbeing of every child is the key priority of our school and all our staff are regularly trained to provide a high standard of pastoral support.
 Members of staff are readily available for children who wish to discuss issues and concerns.
-Weekly Pastoral Care meetings are attended by all school staff.

 Please see the Mental Health and Wellbeing section on our school website for more detail.